aklinker1/miasma/docs/docs/contributing.md

 make gen
 ```

-This will regenerate all the GQLGen files and leave implement queries/mutations as `panic("not implemented")`.
+This will regenerate all the GQLGen files and leave queries/mutations as `panic("not implemented")`.

 ### Web UI